hacklanta/lift-formality/README.md

-The goal of creating this library was to eliminate as much repetition as possible while wielding the full power of Lift's stateful form mechanism and its CSS selector transforms.
+The goal of creating this library was to eliminate as much repetition as possible while wielding the full power of Lift's stateful form mechanism and its CSS selector transforms, as well as embracing Lift's own error-reporting mechanisms.

 ## Status

-Formality is still in an early form.
+Formality is still in an early state.
 While there are tests ensuring everything works, use in production is likely to uncover some undiscovered bugs.
 Those bugs will be crushed as quickly as possible once reported on Github.